emma-sax4/emmasax4.info/_posts/skimp-and-splurge/2019-11-12-three-years-later.md

 I still stand by this belief.
 It's important to have a good car that will last.
 My car hardly needs maintenance (besides routine tire rotations, tire alignments, and oil changes), but not much more, because it's still so new.
 My coworker's car has been in the auto shop for the past week, just getting fixed up to driveable condition because it's much older.

-However....
-I got my car new.... and that's definitely not the most financially responsible thing to do.
+However...
+I got my car new... and that's definitely not the most financially responsible thing to do.
 I should've gotten a used car that was a few years old.
 It still would've lasted just as long, and it would've been cheaper by about $5k.
 But, I opted for the newest safety features when I got my car, and those were only available in newer CR-V models.

 The one other thing I'd recommend against is fixing your car up when you bump into something.
 Everybody gets some damage on their car eventually.
 Whether that's scratches, running into a pole in the parking lot, bumping your back bumper into a snowbank, etc. In my limited experience, paying the shop to fix it up is rarely worth it.
 There was one time where I ran into the back of a semi truck, and my passenger-side mirror cracked.
 Replacing that was worth it because I couldn't see out of it.
 That was affecting my ability to drive my vehicle.